-As Dean's Professor of Civic Sustainability, my research explores the types of agency and change made possible with literacy.
+As Dean's Professor of Civic Sustainability, my research explores the types of agency and change made possible with everyday rhetorical strategies and literacy practices.
 I'm currently co-leading a team that is developing a digital archive to support the translation of American Indian manuscripts housed in museums and archives around the country in an effort to advance language perseverance and preservation efforts.
 This project has been generously supported with an Institute for Museums and Library Services Sparks!
 Ignition Grant and Northeastern University Tier 1 Grant.

 My current research also includes two edited collections: Landmark Essays on Rhetorics of Difference, with co-editors Damián Baca and Jonathan Osborne (Routledge 2019) and Literacies: A Critical Sourcebook, 2nd edition, with co-editors Christina Haas and Mike Rose (forthcoming with Macmillan).
 My sole-authored books, The Cherokee Syllabary: Writing the People’s Perseverance (Oklahoma UP 2011) and The Struggle and the Tools: Oral and Literate Strategies in an Inner City Community (SUNY UP 1998), were based on activist qualitative research with my tribe and urban community members in upstate New York.